ConsumerDataStandardsAustralia/standards/swagger-gen/cds_admin.md

 Deprecated versions:

 - [v3](includes/obsolete/get-metrics-v3.html) - Implementation not required for Data Holders going live on, or after, 1st November 2023.
-Other Data Holders **MAY** retire this version from the earlier of **13th May 2023** or from the time ACCC announce that they no longer call this version
+Other Data Holders **MAY** retire this version from the earlier of **13th May 2024** or from the time the ACCC announce that they no longer call this version
 - [v4](includes/obsolete/get-metrics-v4.html) - This version, or v5, **MUST** be implemented by **November 1st 2023**

 If the Data Holder supports private_key_jwt client authentication they MUST validate the scope.